-- 1. To provide an accessible route to a performance area in an assembly area; - 2.
-To provide unobstructed sight lines and distribution for wheelchair viewing positions in assembly areas; - 3.
-To provide access to spaces that are not open to the public with an occupant load of less than five; - 4.
-To provide access where existing site constraints or other constraints make use of a ramp or elevator infeasible; - 5.
+- 1. To provide an accessible route to a performance area in a Group A occupancy; - 2.
+To provide unobstructed sight lines and distribution for wheelchair viewing positions in Group A occupancies; - 3.
+To provide access to spaces that are not open to the public with an occupant load of less than five; - To provide access where existing site constraints or other constraints make use of a ramp or elevator infeasible; - 5.
 When existing buildings are altered in conformance with Section 1113 and a platform lift can be legally installed (see ORS 447.241); or - 6.
 To provide access to raised judges' benches, clerks' stations, speakers' platforms, jury boxes and witness stands or to depressed areas such as the well of a court.